What is an Agro-based industry?

 - Agro Service Centres – Agro service centres are workshops and service centres, which are engaged in the repairing and servicing of pump sets, diesel engines, tractors and other types of farm equipment.

-Overview of Major Agro-based Industries in India
+Top 6 Agro-based Industries in India – Overview

 In the section above, we broadly classified agro-based industries into agro-produce processing units, agro-produce manufacturing units, agro-inputs manufacturing units and agro service centres, based on the nature of work performed by them.
 In this section, we will learn about some of the major agro-based industries in India.